 We have lots of ideas about things we want in an ideal employee, but sometimes those skills may not be necessary for some positions.
 Because new employees are evaluated based on an interview, people who aren't sparkling conversationalists are sometimes rejected for jobs that have very little to do with having conversations.
 But a back-of-the-house staff member doesn't need to be a conversationalist, he needs to show up on time, work hard and follow all health and safety guidelines.
 Do you need a CPA to do your day-to-day bookkeeping?
 Probably not.
 If you look for workers whose skills exceed what the position actually requires, you'll find it's not only difficult to find employees, but the people you hire won't want to stay in a job that doesn't fit their skills.

 Offer Competitive Pay and Benefits

-Compensation is usually the first thing people think about when they look for a job, therefore your pay has to be competitive.
+Compensation is usually the first thing people think about when they look for a job, so your pay has to be competitive.
 If your pay scale is too low, you may not attract the right applicants.
 Small businesses often find it difficult to compete with the unique benefits that larger companies offer, but that doesn't mean you can't offer an attractive benefits package.
-Work with HR or insurance consultants to shop for an affordable plan design or that you can make available to your employees through payroll deductions. you can't make your packages attractive.
+Work with HR or insurance consultants to shop for an affordable plan design that you can make available to your employees through payroll deductions.

 If offering traditional health insurance benefits is truly outside your budget, consider an alternative that may still be attractive: Guarantee that your employees can take time off for doctors' appointments for themselves, their children or their aging parents.
 You won't have to spend extra money for this benefit, but your employees will appreciate the flexibility.